 |Circulatory system refers to the heart and a network of blood vessels that move blood, nutrients and oxygen throughout the body|

-The circulatory system contains the heart and the blood vessels that circulate blood throughout the body.
 The circulatory system consists of the heart, capillaries, arteries and veins.
-While arteries carry blood away from the heart, the veins carry blood back to the heart.
-The capillary walls are quite thin and through them, oxygen and nutrients are delivered to the cell.
-The circulatory system helps tissues get sufficient oxygen, nutrients and helps in removing waste products from the body.
+While arteries carry blood away from the heart, the veins (in most cases) carry blood back to the heart.
+The capillaries facilitate the exchange of oxygen and nutrients to the cells.
+The circulatory system helps tissues get sufficient oxygen, nutrients and helps in removing metabolic waste products as well.

 Frequently Asked Questions on Circulatory System Definition

 Define circulatory system.

 How long does it take for the blood to flow throughout the body?

-In an average human being, it takes around 45 seconds for blood to flow from the heart to other parts of the body.
+In an average adult human, it takes around 45 seconds for blood to flow from the heart to other parts of the body.